salesforce/bazel-java-sdk/README.md

 There are boot camps and online courses that are helping to make our industry more approachable, but there are other ways we can help.

-Build engineering is a great transition role for a (perhaps junior) contributor growing into software engineering.
+Build engineering is a great starting role for a (perhaps junior) contributor growing into software engineering.
 Maybe this person starts at the help desk, learns some sys admin skills, is then asked to help with the CI system, and then becomes the build engineer.
 This is great; we want more of this.